Fractional Skyrme lines in ferroelectric barium titanate: Abstract

 \section{Abstract}

-We predict a new kind of topological defect in ferroelectric barium titanate which we call a skyrme line.
+We predict a topological defect in perfectly screened ferroelectric barium titanate which we call a skyrme line.
 These are line-like objects characterized by skyrmionic topological charge.
-As well as configurations with integer charge, the charge density can split into well-localized fractional parts.
+As well as configurations with integer topological charge, the charge density can split into well-localized parts carrying a localized fraction of topological charge.
 We show that under certain conditions the fractional skyrme lines are stable.
 We discuss a mechanism to create fractional topological charge objects and investigate their stability.

 Skyrmions are topologically non-trivial defects originally proposed as a model of nuclei by Tony Skyrme \cite{skyrme1961}, though now various versions of skyrmions are more commonly studied in ferromagnets and other materials.
 They exist due to the topology of the system and their topological stability makes them promising candidates for various applications, with the prototypical application being high density memory storage \cite{fert2013skyrmions}.